wdahman/clarity/apps/website/components/stepper/api.md

 toc: true
 ---

-## Components
+## Angular Components

 {.section-header}

 ### ClrStepper

-ClrStepper structures a mult-step process into two or more expanding panels.
+A Stepper structures a multi-step process into two or more expanding panels.

 #### Selector & Basic Usage